CivicActions/agile-ms/README.md

 ## The Story of our User Interactions (Req 4.3.1+4.4)

-To make this documentation easier to evalue, we have called out specific numbered reqirements from the Vendor Challenge requirements and the USDS playbook in our below narrative.
+To make this documentation easier to evaluate, we have called out specific numbered reqirements from the Vendor Challenge requirements and the USDS playbook in our below narrative.
 Each point and sub-point in requirements **Req.
 4.3-4.5** is mentioned below.